-The survey was executed in English using Qualtrics between February 15 to May 10, 2024.
+The survey was executed in English using Qualtrics between February 17 to March 14, 2025.
 Modifiable questions were modified to include specific campus resource titles, and the optional consent module was included.
 The implementation of the survey was approved by SIUC's Institutional Review Board.
-The survey was promoted through the Student Health Center website, social media pages, digital advertisement, flyers, and on the campus learning platform, providing both a link and QR code to direct students to the survey.
+The survey was promoted through the Student Health Center website, social media pages, digital advertisement, flyers, and emailed to students, providing both a link and QR code to direct students to the survey.
 There were no offered incentives.